Zoez0802/411-resources-fork/Final_project/README.md

 Unit tests are provided in the `tests/` directory using `pytest` to run.

-The test file `test_favorites_model.py` covers the tests for full functionality of the in-memory favorites model, including:
+The test file `test_weather_model.py` covers the tests for full functionality of the in-memory weather favorites model, including:

 - Adding single or multiple favorites
 - Preventing duplicate entries